researcher114/class-openset/README.md

 ### OOD Detector

-For the OOD detector, both the environment and the dataset are configured as detailed in the [OpenDet](https://github.com/csuhan/opendet2).
+We use opendet as OOD detector, both the environment and the dataset are configured as detailed in the [OpenDet](https://github.com/csuhan/opendet2).
 Refer to that repository for guidance on environment setup, dependency installation, and dataset preparation.

 ## Procedure